 Without a doubt, this was what I was looking forward to most during our time away, so as we approached the entrance to the Atlantis Hotel, I was buzzing with excitement.
 On route to Nobu we were taken in by the beauty and vastness of this hotel – there’s even an aquarium!

 We arrived at 12pm, just in time for brunch starting and although it wasn’t full, guests had started to trickle in.
 After a warm greeting of “irasshaimase” from the staff throughout the restaurant (roughly translating as welcome), we were seated at a good-sized table.
 One of the waiters handed us the menu – a brunch passport – and explained the different drinks packages.
-Having already doing my research, I knew that we wanted the package that included the Champagne and we were quickly served glasses or Perrier Jouet, which continued to flow all afternoon.
+Having already done my research, I knew that we wanted the package that included the Champagne and we were quickly served glasses or Perrier Jouet, which continued to flow all afternoon.
 At AED650 (around £125), brunch at Nobu isn’t cheap, but the quantity and quality of what we ate, certainly equivalated to the price.

 While we browsed through our passports (which offered dishes from 14 different Nobu destinations), we were served the tastiest edamame with salt and some spicy chicken tacos.
 The tacos were a great fusion of foods and being a big fan of both Mexican and Japanese, these went down a treat!